Family of captive Briton pleads for Prime Minister to ‘act now’ to free him | ITV News

-Family of captive Briton pleads for Prime Minister to ‘act now’ to free him
+Family of captive Brit Aiden Aslinn pleads for Prime Minister to ‘act now’ to free him

-The family of a British man who was captured while fighting with Ukrainian armed forces against Russia has pleaded for Prime Minister Boris Johnson to help free him.
+The family of a British man who was captured while fighting with Ukrainian armed forces against Russia has pleaded for Boris Johnson to help bring him home.

-Aiden Aslin, who is originally from Newark-on-Trent in Nottinghamshire, was fighting in Mariupol, Ukraine, when he was captured earlier this month.
+Aiden Aslin, who is originally from Newark-on-Trent in Nottinghamshire, was fighting in the wartorn city of Mariupol when he was captured earlier this month.

 Fellow Briton Shaun Pinner was also captured during the siege.

-Mr Aslin’s mother, Angela, and his brother, Nathan, said he had appealed to Mr Johnson for his freedom during a phone call with them.
+Mr Aslin’s mother, Angela, and his brother, Nathan, said they had appealed to the Prime Minister for his freedom during a phone call with them.

 Nathan said he spoke to his brother on the phone following the comments, and said he was hoping there would be a swap soon.